mcfdn/mcfdn.github.io/_posts/2016-02-11-configuring-oauth2-resource-owner-credentials-grant-laravel-5.md

 ### Configuration

-Assuming the oauth2-server-laravel package has been installed and migrations are up to date (installation docs can be found [here](https://github.com/lucadegasperi/oauth2-server-laravel/blob/master/docs/README.md)), the first step is to configure your application to use the Resource owner credentials grant:
+Assuming the oauth2-server-laravel package has been installed and migrations are up to date (installation docs can be found [here](https://github.com/lucadegasperi/oauth2-server-laravel/blob/master/docs/README.md)), the first step is to configure your application to use the Resource Owner Password Credentials Grant:

 __/config/oauth2.php:__